Easy Scarflette and hat crochet project for beginners. (perfect first crochet project)

 I’ve been seeing a lot of crochet projects lately.
 I’m not sure if it’s the time of the year or of crochet is becoming popular again… Whatever the reason, I’ve been inspired to give it a try.

-I picked up a little how to pamphlet, crochet hook and some chunky chenille yarn on one of my last trips to the craft store.
-I was having trouble with the book, so I started looking around on the internet for how to videos and stumbled across a a few crochet classes on Craftsy.
-They happened to be having a sale, so I went ahead and bought the Crochet Lab for beginners and got to work.
+I picked up a little how-to pamphlet, crochet hook and some gorgeous, unbelievably soft, chunky chenille yarn on one of my last trips to the craft store.
+I was having trouble with the book, so I started looking around on the internet for how-to videos and stumbled across a few crochet classes on Craftsy (now Bluprint).
+They happened to be having a sale, so I went ahead and bought the Crochet for beginners’ course and got to work.

 I was having trouble figuring out which loops I was supposed to be putting the hook through after the 1st and second row and how to keep my edges even.
 The craftsy class really helped with this!